doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP IMPORT DOCUMENT` command <!-- REF _command_.VP_IMPORT_DOCUMENT.Summary -->imports and displays the 4D View Pro or Microsoft Excel document designated by `filePath` in the 4D View Pro area `vpAreaName`<!-- END REF -->.
+The `VP IMPORT DOCUMENT` command <!-- REF _command_.VP_IMPORT_DOCUMENT.Summary -->imports and displays the document designated by *filePath* in the 4D View Pro area *vpAreaName*<!-- END REF -->.
 The imported document replaces any data already inserted in the area.

-In `vpAreaName`, pass the name of the 4D View Pro area.
+In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

-In `filePath`, pass the path and name of the document to be imported.
+In *filePath*, pass the path and name of the document to be imported.
 The following formats are supported :

 * 4D View Pro documents (extension ".4vp")
 * Microsoft Excel (extension ".xlsx")